What to Do If Your Car Breaks Down

-It’s easy for panic to set in when our vehicles break down, especially when they do so in an unfamiliar location or in adverse weather conditions or if you've broken down on a motorway.
+It’s easy for panic to set in when our vehicles break down, especially in an unfamiliar location, in adverse weather conditions or if you've broken down on a motorway.

 If you’re wondering what to do in case of a car breakdown, read on to find out how you can be prepared in advance and what to look out for.

 It’s always better to be prepared, and knowing what to do in the event of a breakdown can ensure that you can resume your journey as quickly as possible, or at the very least get to somewhere safe, warm and dry.

 Here we’ll look at what to do in the event of a breakdown and how to ensure that you stay safe, no matter where or when you break down.

 Often, your vehicle will give you some warning signs that a breakdown is imminent.
 Rarely has a broken down car simply rolled to a gentle stop.

 Listen out for unusual noises like bumping, grinding or squeaking as well as any fluctuations in performance such as a sudden loss of momentum or difficulty steering.
 You may also see some warning signs appear on your dashboard.

 The faster you spot the signs, the easier it is to pull your car over somewhere safe.
 The last thing you want is to be stuck with a broken down car in a live lane, so as soon as you notice anything untoward, take action.

 Once you have pulled to a stop, apply your handbrake, turn off your engine and activate your hazard warning lights immediately.
 If it's dark or visibility is poor, leave your sidelights on as well.